latchbio/latch/docs/source/basics/latch_develop_example.md

 ## Building a Simple Variant Calling Workflow

-In this tutorial, we will be building a simple variant calling workflow.
-To follow along, you can clone the example code here:
+In this tutorial, we will be building a variant calling workflow.
+To follow along, clone the example code here:

 ```console
 git clone https://github.com/hannahle/simple-variant-calling.git